carefreelixe-cmd/Laundry-Management/README.md

 6. View analytics dashboard with real-time stats

 ### Test Admin Features:
-1. Login as admin@clienty.com / admin123
+1. Login with Admin credentials
 2. Navigate to "Orders" tab - create a new order for a customer
 3. Create a recurring order with custom frequency
 4. Navigate to "Cases" tab - view and update customer cases